Navy10021/FakeLense/README.md

 ## 🏋️‍♂️ Training Phase
 ### BERTLense: Train BERT-Based Model
-BERT-based models can be fine-tuned using the train_bert function on pre-trained BERT-based LLMs.
+BERT-based models can be fine-tuned using the ***train_bert*** function on pre-trained BERT-based LLMs.
 Here, you can build **BERTLense** by applying various BERT-based models.
 The default for LLMs is 'roberta-base'.
  ```python
    bert_trainer, bert_lense, bert_tokenizer = train_bert('microsoft/deberta-base', train_texts, train_labels, test_texts, test_labels)
    ```
 ### GPTLense: Train GPT-Based Model
-GPT-based models can be fine-tuned using the train_gpt function on pre-trained GPT-based LLMs.
+GPT-based models can be fine-tuned using the ***train_gpt*** function on pre-trained GPT-based LLMs.
 This function allows you to build **GPTLense** by applying various GPT-based models.
 The default for LLMs is 'gpt2'.
  ```python
    gpt_trainer, gpt_lense, gpt_tokenizer = train_gpt('EleutherAI/gpt-neo-125M', train_texts, test_texts)
    ```
 Both models will be saved in the ./model/ directory.

 ## 🕵️‍♂️ Detection Phase
-The **'FakeLense'** function combines the outputs of the BERT and GPT models to determine whether the news is real or fake.
+The main feature of this code is its implementation, which focuses on enhancing the accuracy of fake news detection by combining the strengths of BERT and GPT.
+BERT excels at text classification, while GPT provides an additional verification step through its text generation capabilities.
+Specifically, the ***FakeLense function*** synthesizes the results of both models: it identifies fake news if BERT classifies the text as such or if the similarity between the generated text by GPT and the original text is low.
+This process is used as a strategy to improve the accuracy of fake news detection.
  ```python
    def FakeLense(text, bert_model, bert_tokenizer, gpt_model, gpt_tokenizer, similarity_threshold=0.8):
     ...